The Benefits of Walking with God in Your Daily Living

 - Open your eyes (1 Cor.
 2:9-10)

-Walking with God in Your Daily Living
+The Benefits of Walking with God Daily

 I’m seeing a pattern here.
 I think God’s saying, “Hey, believe me!
 I’m with you.
 I’ve got you.
 I’m here for you.”
 He’s meshed into the fabric of your day, and the more you tune into Him, the more you’ll realize it.

 God is loyal in love, faithful to His followers, and dependable in daily life.
 He provides wisdom when you come before Him each day to read the Bible and hear His voice.

 All of these amazing benefits are yours while you’re walking with God in your daily living!